cloudfoundry/cloud_controller_ng/README.md

 ### Running all the tests

-There are a very large number of tests in Cloud Controller, so the development team typically uses [parallel_rspec](https://github.com/grosser/parallel_tests):

-    bundle exec parallel_rspec spec -s 'integration|acceptance' -o "--require rspec/instafail --format RSpec::Instafail"
+    bundle exec rake spec

-It is important to remember to use `-s integration` to force all the integration specs to run in the same process.
+Due to the large number of tests, the rake spec task is configured to run in parallel using [parallel_rspec](https://github.com/grosser/parallel_tests).

-Without it, you will see failures due to two tests trying to start NATS on the same port at the same time, for instance.
+Integration and acceptance tests, however, do not support concurrent testing (e.g. starting NATS on the same port at the same time), and are thus run serially.

 ## API documentation